The Goonies: Video games

 In February 2007, Chrysler's Jeep division sponsored The Goonies: Return to Astoria, a Flash-based online game developed by Fuel Industries.
 The player's goal is to collect map pieces and doubloons, and then race the Fratellis to One-Eyed Willy's treasure.

 A Goonies level pack for Lego Dimensions was released on May 9, 2017.
-The pack includes a Sloth minifigure, who is able to change into the other Goonies, and constructable Pirate Ship and Skeleton Organ, and unlocks a bonus level that adapts the plot of the film from the perspective of him and Chunk.
+The pack includes a constructible pirate ship, a skeleton organ, and a Sloth minifigure who is able to change into the other Goonies and unlocks a bonus level that adapts the plot of the film from the perspective of him and Chunk.

-Cancelled sequels and adaptations
+Sequel

 The possibility of a film sequel has been confirmed and denied many times over the years by the original cast and crew.
 Donner said that he had a story he liked and Spielberg behind him, but in 2004, several of the actors from the original revealed that Warner Bros., the film's owner, had shown no interest in a sequel.
 Sean Astin told MTV in October 2007 that Goonies 2 "is an absolute certainty ...
 The writing's on the wall when they're releasing the DVD in such numbers."
 Donner has expressed doubt that a sequel will ever happen, as many of the actors had not shown interest in returning for one.
-Corey Feldman stated in his November 25, 2008 blog post, "NO!
+Corey Feldman stated in his November 25, 2008, blog post, "NO!
 There is no Goonies 2!
 I'm sorry but it's just not gonna happen ....
 Course now that I've said that, they'll do it."
 However, on the July 2010 release of The Making of a Cult Classic: The Unauthorized Story of The Goonies DVD, Richard Donner states a sequel to The Goonies is a "definite thing" and will involve as much of the old cast as possible.
 "It will happen," says Donner.
 "We've been trying for a number of years."
 On April 5, 2014, Richard Donner revealed a sequel is in the works, and he hopes to bring back the entire cast.
 In the 2020 reunion event, Spielberg stated "Chris, Dick and I — and Lauren [Shuler Donner] — have had a lot of conversations about [a sequel]...Every couple of years we come up with an idea but then it doesn't hold water."
-In May 2021, Feldman stated that despite Columbus saying that he is writing a sequel, the chances for a sequel are "dead" as Donner had chosen to direct Lethal Finale as his final film, and the cast did not want to return if Donner was not involved.
-Donner died almost two months later, making the chances of a sequel even less likely.
+In May 2021, Feldman stated that despite Columbus saying that he is writing a sequel, the chances for a sequel were reported to be "dead" as Donner had chosen to direct Lethal Finale as his final film, while the cast originally refused to return without Donner's involvement.